rjust/defects4j/framework/bug-mining/README.md

 3. Manually review the diff for each fault and make sure it is minimal.
-Every reproducible fault has an entry with the file name `<id>.src.patch` in the `patches` directory.
-Note that the patch is the *reverse* patch, i.e., patching the fixed revision with this patch will reintroduce the fault:
+Every reproducible fault has an entry with the file name `<id>.src.patch` in the `patches` directory:
      - ll Lang/patches/*.src.patch
-    - ../../../util/view_bug.pl -p Lang -v <id>
+     - ../minimize_patch.pl -p Lang -w . -v <id>

+   Note that the patch is the *reverse* patch, i.e., patching the fixed revision with this patch will reintroduce the fault.

 4. For each fault, if the diff is minimal (i.e., does not include features or refactorings), promote the fault to the main `Defects4J` database:
     - ../promote-to-directory.pl -p Lang -w . -v <id>

    Note: Make sure to specify the `-v` option as the default is to promote all
          found bugs!